HACU Student Programs Overview

 To be eligible to apply for one of HACU’s scholarships, students must be attending a HACU Member or Partner college or university (visit http://www.hacu.net/ for a complete listing) and meet all additional criteria for the program to which they are applying.
 HACU uses one scholarship application for the several different programs it administers.
 Program criteria will vary based on the requirements of the funding organization, e.g., specific major, level of study, college/university, region of the country, etc. Scholarship amounts also vary depending on the program, usually ranging from $500 - $2,000 per year.

-Scholarships materials are sent to the Financial Aid Office at HACU Member and Partner colleges and universities and also to other contacts HACU has at its member institutions.
-Scholarship applications for the 2012-2013 academic year are now closed.
-Applications for the 2013-2014 academic year will be available at scholarships.hacu.net in spring 2013 and can be completed on-line.
+Scholarship materials are sent to the Financial Aid Office at HACU Member and Partner colleges and universities and also to other contacts HACU has at its member institutions.
+Scholarship applications for the 2014-2015 academic year are now open.
+Applications for the 2014-2015 academic year are available at scholarships.hacu.net and can be completed on-line.
 You may also contact email@example.com for more information.

 Through “Dándole Alas a Tu Éxito/Giving Flight To Your Success,” Southwest Airlines will provide round trip tickets to students with socioeconomic need who travel away from home to pursue a higher education.
 Students must submit a transcript and certificate of enrollment from the university that they are attending.
 More information regarding the online application, eligibility criteria and deadlines for the travel award program is now available on HACU’s Web site by clicking here.